1091643978/spring5/src/main/java/spring/learning/aop/readme.md

 - creating the proxy object dynamically
 - handling calls to the proxied methods dynamically.

+JDKDynamic vs. CGLib
+jdk need interface, proxy and target are all impl the interface cglib use inheritable, enhance subclass target class.

 all calls made on a dynamic proxy are redirected to a single invocation handler.